02-mari/Projectseptember/README.md

 `.` specifies that the Dockerfile is in the current directory.

 It may take a few minutes as it downloads R and all required packages.
-Docker caches layers, so rebuilding later will be faster if the Dockerfile hasnât changed.
+Docker caches layers, so rebuilding later will be faster if the Dockerfile hasn't changed.

 ### Running a Docker Container